-(iv) identifying stakeholders such as landowners, road users, local community, iwi, regulatory (iv) identifying stakeholders such as landowners, road users, local community, iwi, regulatory authorities, industry, network utility operators, road maintenance contractors, emergency services; (v) responding to queries and complaints (in accordance with condition GEN.6); (vi) subject to any necessary health and safety requirements identified by the Consent Holder, provision for DOC staff (or their nominees) to gain reasonable access to the site during the construction period; (m) CEMP review (in accordance with condition GEN.18); and (n) Construction methodologies and construction timeframes, including Staging.
+(v) responding to queries and complaints (in accordance with condition GEN.6); (vi) subject to any necessary health and safety requirements identified by the Consent Holder, provision for DOC staff (or their nominees) to gain reasonable access to the site during the construction period; (m) CEMP review (in accordance with condition GEN.18); and (n) Construction methodologies and construction timeframes, including S staging.
 GEN.21 The Consent Holder shall appoint a representative(s) who shall be the TRC's principal contact person(s) in regard to matters relating to the resource consents for the Project.
 The Consent Holder shall inform the Council of the representative's name and how they can be contacted, prior to the commencement of construction.
 Should that person(s) change during the construction of the Project, the Consent Holder shall immediately inform TRC and provide confirmation of the new representative's name and contact details.
-GEN.21A Subject to any necessary health and safety requirements identified by the Consent Holder, the Chief Executive, TRC shall have access to all relevant parts of the Project Area at all reasonable times for the purpose of carrying out inspections, surveys, investigations, tests, measurements and/or to take samples.
-Condition inserted to ensure TRC officers can gain reasonable access to the Project Area Ecology and Landscape Management Plan GEN.22 The Consent Holder shall implement the Ecology and Landscape Management Plan (ELMP) dated [insert], which identifies how the Project will avoid, remedy, mitigate, offset and compensate potential adverse effects on the ecological, landscape and biodiversity values of the land (including the beds of rivers, lakes and streams) within the Project Area and its surrounds, including on:. (a) vegetation / habitat (including wetlands); (b) fish, kōura and kākahi; and (c) streams.
-GEN.23 The matters addressed in the ELMP are set out in Schedule 1 to these Conditions.
-Only the matters addressed Sections 1 (Objectives and matters addressed in the ELMP), 2 (Landscape Management Plan) and 6 (Freshwater Management Plan) of Schedule 1 are relevant to these Resource Consents.
-Condition updated, including to refer to the new Schedule 1 as discussed by Mr Roan in his second supplementary evidence GEN.23A (a) The Consent Holder shall provide a complete set of Ecological Constraints Maps covering the entire Project Area, as referred to in the ELMP.
-The Ecological Constraints Maps shall show the constraints identified in accordance with the ELMP.
-New condition as discussed by Mr Roan in his second supplementary evidence (b) The Ecological Constraints Maps shall be submitted to the Chief Executive, TRC for certification that they
+GEN.21A Subject to any necessary health and safety requirements identified by the Consent Holder, the Chief Executive, TRC Condit shall have access to all relevant parts of the Project Area at all reasonable times for the purpose of carrying out reason inspections, surveys, investigations, tests, measurements and/or to take samples.
+Ecology and Landscape Management Plan GEN 22 The Consent Holder shall implement the Ecology and Landscape Management Plan (ELMP)dated [insert]], which identifies how the Project will avoid, remedy, mitigate, offset and compensate potential adverse effects on the ecological, landscape and biodiversity values of the land (including the beds of rivers, lakes and streams) within the Project Area and its surrounds, including on:. (a) vegetation / habitat (including wetlands); (b) fish, kōura; as well as pre and post Works monitoringkākahi; and (a)(c) streams.
+GEN.23 The ELMP addresses how the Project will avoid, remedy, mitigate, offset, and compensate effects on ecological, - Condit landscape and biodiversity values, including: Schedu (b)(a)-The matters addressed in the ELMP are set out in Schedule 1 to these Conditions.
+Only the matters supple addressed Sections 1 (Objectives & matters addressed in the ELMP), 2 (Landscape Management Plan) and 6 (Freshwater Management Plan) of Schedule 1 are relevant to these Resource Consents. vegetation / habitat (including wetlands); (c) fish, kōura and kākahi; (d) streams; and rehabilitation and restoration planting.